 If your Course Application Form is approved by the BSI Learning RTO Manager, and you have successfully enrolled, a two business day cooling off period applies before you can apply for a VET Student Loan.
 Students under the age of 18 will require their parent or guardian to sign a Request for VET Student LoanECAF form to apply for VET Student Loans.
 On successful completion of the VET Student Loans enrolment process, you will be issued with a welcome letter and a unique student identifier number.
 BSI Learning will also issue you with your VET Student Loan Fee Notice, no less than 14 days before the census date.
 This is so you know exactly how much debt you have before the census date so you can have enough time to withdraw from the course before the census date, should you want to, without incurring a VET Student Loans After each census date you will also receive a Commonwealth Assistance Notice (CAN) for each unit of study with a census date within 28 days of the relevant census date.
 The Commonwealth Assistance Notice is a statement, not an invoice or a request for payment and includes important information about your enrolment.
 This will confirm your debt you have incurred or student contribution amounts you have paid, and any loan fee you may have incurred.
 Students will receive communication electronically via their personal email address provided to BSI Learning upon enrolment into the course.

 Does BSI Learning have Tuition Assurance?

 As an approved provider under the VET Student Loans Act 2016, BSI Learning Institute Pty Limited (trading as BSI Learning) has an approved (interim) exemption in place for Tuition Assurance.
-BSIL’s Statement of Tuition Assurance for VSL can be found in the Student Resources section of the website.
+BSIL’s Statement of Tuition Assurance for VETSL can be found in the Student Resources section of our website via the link below.